-- This preplanned interim analysis was triggered on September 5, 2020, when the last patient who was randomly assigned to receive LY-CoV555 reached day 11.
+- This preplanned interim analysis was triggered on Sept.
+5, 2020, when the last patient who was randomly assigned to receive bamlanivimab reached day 11.

 - The two groups were well-balanced regarding risk factors at the time of enrollment.
-Nearly 70% of patients had at least 1 risk factor for severe COVID-19: age > 65 years of age, body-mass index (BMI) > 35 kg/m2, or at least one relevant coexisting illness.
+Nearly 70% of patients had at least 1 risk factor for severe COVID-19: age >65 years, BMI >35 kg/m2 or at least one relevant coexisting illness.

-- Patients received an infusion of LY-CoV555 or placebo within a median of 4 days after the onset of symptoms; at the time of randomization, > 80% of the patients had only mild symptoms.
+- Patients received an infusion of bamlanivimab or placebo within a median of 4 days after the onset of symptoms; at the time of randomization, >80% of the patients had only mild symptoms.

-- The observed mean PCR cycle threshold (Ct) value of 23.9 on the day of infusion equated to that of which a recently diagnosed population would have with a high viral burden.
+- The observed mean PCR cycle threshold value of 23.9 on the day of infusion equated to that a recently diagnosed population would have with a high viral burden.

 - Change from baseline in the SARS-CoV-2 viral load at day 11 (±4 days) after positive results on testing.